SubconsciousCompute/naughtyfy/README.md

 A modern fanotify wrapper.

-~~Note: This is still under development.~~ <br>
-I guess it's in usable state, Open issue for any feature/bug.
+Open issue for any feature/bug.

 ## Example